 - Please supervise children at all times.

-- Report any accidents, damaged tools, or other equipment to the Farm Manager, Jonah Tabb.
+- Report any accidents, damaged tools, or other equipment malfunctions immediately to the Farm Manager, Jonah Tabb.